textioHQ/js-style-guide/README.md

     ```

   <a name="modules--no-mutable-exports"></a>
-  TODO: Clearer description - don't export let
-  - [10.5](#modules--no-mutable-exports) Do not export mutable bindings.
+  - [10.5](#modules--no-mutable-exports) Do not export mutable bindings, forbids the use of exports with var or let.
  eslint: [`import/no-mutable-exports`](https://github.com/benmosher/eslint-plugin-import/blob/master/docs/rules/no-mutable-exports.md)
     > Why?
 Mutation should be avoided in general, but in particular when exporting mutable bindings.
 While this technique may be needed for some special cases, in general, only constant references should be exported.